TIMOTHY

 "Initial Cooperators versus

-Converted Refusals are there Differences in Data
+Converted Refusals are their Differences in Data Quality?"
+American

 "Survey Sponsorship, Response Rates,